Skip to content

 return nullptr;

 /* 1.
-Find and remove the node */
+Find node and delete */

 if (val < node->val)